 Local governments issued a total of 227 billion yuan worth of bonds last month, marking a sharp slowdown from March when total sales reached 625 billion yuan, according to the latest data released by the Ministry of Finance.

-Bond issuance last month was also considerably lower than the . . .
+Bond issuance last month was also considerably lower than the average monthly amount of 469 billion yuan in the first . . .

 Already have an account?
 Sign In